top of page

 Metals In Products

-Hidden Toxins in Everyday Goods
+Heavy Metals in Everyday Goods

-Lead, mercury, cadmium, and arsenic lurk in items you use daily, from food to cosmetics to kids' toys and sunscreen.
+Lead, mercury, cadmium, and arsenic can be present in items you use daily, from food to cosmetics to kids' toys and sunscreen.
 These heavy metals slip into products through contaminated materials or lax regulations, quietly building up in your body.
 By understanding where they hide and choosing safer options, you can sharply cut exposure and protect your health, especially for kids who are more vulnerable to these toxins.

 Contaminated Foods and Drinks